 Please join the Friends.
 Your membership dollars are important, and will be used to fund our community outreach programs and other mission-driven activities.
 Next year we will continue our informative educational presentation series, assist teachers with incorporating wetland studies into their curricula, and fund the purchase of materials for classroom projects at the wetlands, such as bat and wood duck boxes.

-In 2018, the Friends are moving forward with ambitious plans to create the North Pikes Creek Wetlands Environmental Education Area.
+In 2018, the Friends began moving forward with ambitious plans to create the North Pikes Creek Wetlands Environmental Education Area.
 The Friends recently acquired, with the generous donations of conservation and education minded community donors like you, forty acres of beautiful wetland forest in the North Pikes Creek Wetlands headwaters.
 The Friends have also obtained an option to purchase the adjacent 40-acre parcel of property, comprised of both uplands and wetlands.
 We plan to use this special place to provide safe, convenient access to the wetlands, and utilize a small area of the property for an outdoor environmental learning lab for students and the community.
 After the property is acquired, it will be enhanced with a safe, off road parking area capable of accommodating a full-sized school bus, a wheelchair accessible boardwalk with a viewing platform at a beaver pond, interpretive signage, an information kiosk, a small, open-sided pavilion to shelter a few picnic tables to accommodate outdoor classroom work, and a solar composting toilet.

+The environmental education project area has been designated "Beaver Hollow", and you can find a map of the area here.
 The Friends will fund this exciting, multi-phase project with a combination of grant funding, and contributions from community members like you who support conservation and education.
 Please help us make this vision a reality by donating or pledging generously to our land acquisition fund.

 Consider becoming a Volunteer and using your time and skills to make a difference in your community.